evanx/component-validator/README.md

 ```
 where these decorators must be used by the component supervisor to default and validate the `config` for this component.

-TODO: the specification of these decorators
+TODO (Supervisor): specify these decorators

 #### Declaring config props